Meet the In-Laws (2017 film): Synopsis

-Meet the In-Laws is a story of two young adults who fell in love and got engaged, it was later discovered that the union would not go as planned as their respective parents oppose of the union since the man is from Yoruba tribe and the woman is from the Ibo tribe, this caused a lot of chaos and later on, the couples find out that the actual reason for the opposition of their respective parents to the marriage is much deeper than just tribal differences.
+Meet the In-Laws is a story of two young adults who fell in love and got engaged.
+It was later discovered that the union would not go as planned as their respective parents oppose of the union since the man is from the Yoruba tribe and the woman is from the Igbo tribe.
+This caused a lot of chaos and later on, the couple finds out that the actual reason for the opposition of their respective parents to the marriage is much deeper than just tribal differences.

 Nomination and recognition

 Amaechi Muonagor was recognized and nominated for his role in Meet the in-Laws film in the 2017 Africa Magic Viewers' Choice Awards under the category for Best actor in a comedy.